Marchessault's hat trick leads Panthers past Blackhawks 7-0

 Barkov gave the Panthers a 1-0 lead 17 seconds into the second period.
 During 4-on-4 play, Huberdeau passed to Barkov in the right circle and his wrist shot went over Crawford's glove.

-Florida stretched its lead to 2-0 during a 5-on-3 power play.
+Florida stretched its lead to 2-0 during a 5-on-3 power play, which came after Chicago's Marcus Kruger was called for interference during a four-minute power play.
 Barkov passed to Huberdeau in the right circle and he fired a shot past Crawford on the short side at 10:21 of the second.

+"We were moving along fine until that one call changed the whole complexion of the game," Blackhawks coach Joel Quenneville said.
+"You got a breakaway or it's a 5-on-3 for two minutes.
+You can't get a bigger swing than that.
+That was an ugly, ugly game the way it ended up."

 Later in the same shift, Marchessault made it 3-0 when he one-timed a shot from the left circle at 11:40.